Located in the Hokuriku region of Japan, Ishikawa Prefecture offers a diverse range of activities and attractions that are sure to leave you in awe.

 Book a guided tour to learn about the temple’s intriguing history and unique architectural features.

-When we took the tour it was Japanese only, but you can still have fun.
+When we took the tour, it was only in Japanese, but you can still have fun.

 You’ll find this in the Nagamachi samurai district.